francescobarbarulo/kubernetes-starter-pack/guides/lab05.md

     curl -sL https://raw.githubusercontent.com/francescobarbarulo/kubernetes-starter-pack/main/scripts/lxd/node-prep.sh | sh
     ```

-4. Join the worker node to the exsisting cluster by running the `kubeadm join` command printed at step 1.
+4. Run the command printed at step 1 in order to join the worker node to the existing cluster.

 🖥️ Open a shell in the `student` machine.